mettamatt/code-reasoning/README.md

    }
    ```

-2. Ask Claude to use sequential thinking in your prompts:
+1. Ask Claude to use sequential thinking in your prompts:

    ```
-   Please analyze this code using sequential-thinking to break down the solution step by step.
+   Please analyze this code using sequential thinking to break down the solution step by step.
    ```

 ## Command Line Options